 Winning the Game with Term Life Insurance

-On the surface, the only way to win the game with term life insurance is to do something you don’t want to do—die before you’re supposed to (dying young is not exactly ideal, at least not in my mind).
-But even if you don’t die before your time, term might still work, but only if you’re smart enough to “convert” your policy to permanent insurance before you lose the right to do so, and then hold on to the coverage long enough to die with it in force.
+On the surface, the only way to win the game with term life insurance is to do something you don’t want to do…die before you’re supposed to (dying young is not exactly ideal, at least not in my mind).
+But even if you don’t die before your time, a term life policy might still work, but only if you’re smart enough to “convert” your policy to permanent insurance before you lose the right to do so, and then hold on to the coverage long enough to die with it in force.

 What about Permanent Insurance?

 It costs more than term, but it DOES have a level premium for the rest of your life.

 Consider this example: I bought a policy last year…at age 55. $1 million of coverage at a price of just over $10,000 a year.
 Assuming I live to age 85, I will have made 31 payments of $10,000, or around $310,000.
 My family will receive $1,000,000 tax FREE…for a gain of $690,000.
 That’s an AFTER TAX rate of return of over 7%, and the pre-tax equivalent rate of return, at least for me, is well over 11%, and it’s a conservative, fully guaranteed contract, issued by a multi-billion dollar, A+ rated financial institution that’s been around for well over 100 years.

 And remember, that high return is if I die about when I’m supposed to.
 If I die early, then my policy really pays off.
 The returns are astronomically high.
 When I bought my policy, I tried to fathom a scenario under which I could live long enough to make the purchase a bad deal.
 The fact is, I can’t.
 Even if I live to 100, I still WIN the game.